 How will it impact Irish civil society organisations?

-Horizon Europe will provide opportunities for civil society organisations to access funding to engage in activities which address the programme’s objectives.
-With a strong focus on engaged research, the programme’s Global Challenges Pillar will be of particular interest to the Irish nonprofit community.
-Civil society organisations will be able to access these funding streams through various calls for tenders and proposals throughout the 2021-2027 EU budget period.
+Horizon Europe provides opportunities for civil society organisations to engage in engaged research that addresses social, environmental, and economic challenges.
+Cluster 2 (Culture, Creativity and Inclusive society) is of particular interest to the Irish nonprofit community.
+Civil society organisations can access these funding streams through regular calls for proposals during 2021-2027.

-In order to increase the research and innovation impact, Horizon Europe will also have synergies with other EU funding programmes like Erasmus+ and Digital Europe.
+In order to increase the research and innovation impact, Horizon Europe aims to create synergies with other EU funding programmes such as Erasmus+ and Digital Europe.
 This cross-programme interaction aims to promote faster dissemination and uptake of research and innovation results.

-The European Research Area (ERA) is a single, borderless market for research, innovation and technology across the EU.
+The European Research Area (ERA) is the ambition to create a single, borderless market for research, innovation and technology across the EU.
 Its aim is to improve Europe's research and innovation landscape, accelerate the EU's transition towards climate neutrality and digital leadership, support its recovery from COVID-19, and strengthen its resilience against future crises.

 Key Points: